vinodrajendran001/vinodrajendran001.github.io/_tabs/notes.md

 ## 20.05.2025

 - [Welcome to the Model Context Protocol (MCP) Course - Hugging Face MCP Course](https://huggingface.co/learn/mcp-course/unit0/introduction).
 Learn MCP architecture, SDKs, and end-to-end application building.
 Gain hands-on experience with real-world use cases, community projects, and partner tools.
 Earn a certificate by completing assignments and join the active community for ongoing support.

+## 23.05.2025

+- [The State of LLM Reasoning Model Inference](https://magazine.sebastianraschka.com/p/state-of-llm-reasoning-and-inference-scaling) An article that explores recent research advancements in reasoning-optimized LLMs, with a particular focus on inference-time compute scaling.
+- [Why We Think | Lil'Log](https://lilianweng.github.io/posts/2025-05-01-thinking/) Lilian Weng explores how giving LLMs extra "thinking time" and enabling them to show intermediate steps (like Chain-of-Thought) significantly improves their ability to solve complex problems.
+- https://github.com/lmcache/lmcache An LLM serving engine extension to reduce TTFT and increase throughput, especially under long-context scenarios.